ivanrogar/mageemailpreview/README.md

 - export the preview to PDF (wkhtmltopdf is required, set its path in Store Configuration -> General -> Email Preview)

-If you'd like to disable this functionality for non-developers only, use a DI configuration like this for now:
+If you'd like to disable this functionality for non-developers, use a DI configuration like this for now:
 ```xml
     <type name="JohnRogar\MageEmailPreview\Block\Adminhtml\EmailTemplates">
             <arguments>